Buckets and clusters

 There are a couple other details that are important to keep in mind:

-- Hot/warm and cold buckets are stored in separately configurable locations on the source peer node.
+- Hot/warm and cold buckets are stored in separately configurable locations.

 - The filename of a warm or cold bucket includes the time range of the data in the bucket.
 For detailed information on bucket naming conventions, read "What the index directories look like".